-Torch River Signs Term Sheet For 113 Sri Lankan Lump Graphite Mining Claims
+Torch River Signs Definitive Agreement for 113 Sri Lankan Lump Graphite Mining Claims

-October 9th, 2013, Oakville, ON, Canada - Torch River Resources Ltd. ("Torch", the "Company" or "We") (TSX-V: TCR), is pleased to announce that it has entered into an arms length non-binding purchase and transfer agreement with Han Tal Graphite (Pvt) Ltd (herein after called "Han") a Sri Lankan based holding company, to acquire 113 mining grids with 56 historical mines and exclusive exploration licenses to explore and develop its wholly owned 113km2 lump graphite claims mining claims in south-west Sri Lanka, many of which were originally artisanal mining operations in the 1920's and 1930's.
-In many cases Han believes the veins associated with these operations may remain open 10-15m below the surface of the pits offering potential for near term production.
+October 17th, 2013, Oakville, ON, Canada - Torch River Resources Ltd. ("Torch", the "Company" or "We") (TSX-V: TCR)(FRANKFURT: WNF)(U.S. pink sheets: TORVF), is pleased to announce that it has signed an arm's length definitive agreement with Hal Tan Graphite (Pvt) Ltd (herein after called "Hal") a Sri Lankan based holding company, to acquire 113 mining grids with 56 historical mines and exclusive exploration licenses to explore and develop its wholly owned 113km2 lump graphite claims mining claims in south-west Sri Lanka, many of which were originally artisanal mining operations in the 1920's and 1930's.
+The mining grids, mines and exploration licenses are held indirectly through a wholly-owned subsidiary of Hal which will be acquired, in whole, by Torch.
+In many cases Hal believes the veins associated with these operations may remain open 10-15m below the surface of the pits offering potential for near term production.